entrope/srnx/Succinct_RINEX.md

 bits indicate the magnitude of the value.
 Google's Protocol Buffers refers to this as ZigZag encoding.

+Many chunks contain an "offset" of a different chunk within the SRNX file.
+Each offset is encoded in ULEB128 as the byte offset from the start of the file.

 Conversion to and from SRNX format often changes the file contents, but preserves the semantics.
 For example, it ensures newlines are in Unix format, does not preserve the order of satellites observed in each epoch, and does not preserve leading zeros in observation values.

+## Mandatory and Prohibitive Words

+The key words MUST, MUST NOT, SHOULD and MAY are intended to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119) when, and only when, they appear in all capitals.

 ## SRNX FOURCC Codes